Line Edit: “The Social Network”

 Or I could get into a final club.

 I hope this demonstration has been useful to you, and that it furthered your understanding of editing as well as enabled and encouraged you to improve the quality and efficiency of your own work.
-If you have questions about writing or editing, just send me emails.
+See you next time.